AlumnoUFV9400629/practical_work_ii/README.md

 - Corrected typo in readme first line of <<4.
 Creating and styling fce.html>>
 - Created topic.html (executed third push because of topic.html creation).
+- Included header, footer and their styles for the topic page.

 ## Problems